-The school budget must be based on the identified needs of participating students as determined by conducting a comprehensive needs assessment and as described in the Single Plan for Student Achievement (SPSA).
-The most efficient use of resources which support the plan and students'

-access to the core curriculum should be the rule.
+The school budget must be based on the identified needs of participating students as determined by conducting a comprehensive needs assessment and as described in the School Plan for Student Achievement (SPSA).
+The most efficient use of resources which support the plan and students' access to the core curriculum should be the rule.
 The budget should demonstrate an alignment between the planned supplemental instructional program and the planned expenditures.
 Ed.
 Code requires schools to evaluate the effectiveness of the SPSA annually.
 If a school is unable to demonstrate that all participating student groups are showing signs of academic improvement, the school must re-evaluate the use of its categorical budgets and its expenditures and if necessary restructure the school's budgetary expenses.

 Budgets should be developed with recommendations from the appropriate committees, e.g., ELAC.
 Their written recommendations must be brought to the School Site Council (SSC) for review and approval.

-By delegated authority to the Deputy Superintendent of Instruction, the Los Angeles Board of Education approves each school's Single Plan for Student Achievement as required under Education Code 64001 after review and recommendation for approval by the Local District.
+By delegated authority to the Deputy Superintendent of Instruction, the Los Angeles Board of Education approves each school's SPSA as required under Education Code 64001 after review and recommendation for approval by the Local District.
 Local District Directors must review budgets and recommend the budget for approval to the Deputy Superintendent of Instruction to ensure that funding supports student needs as outlined in the SPSA.
+The Parent and Community Engagement Administrators at each Local District must approve the expenditures of Program 7E046.